Introduction to Relay Logic Control - Symbols, Working and Examples

 Relay Logic Control - Symbols, Working and Examples

-Relay act as switch which is operated by a small amount of current.
+Relay acts as a switch which is operated by a small amount of current.
 The relay has two contacts-

 1. Normally open (NO)

 In the figure given below, you can see there are two sides of a Relay.
-One is primary coil which acts as a electromagnet on passing current through it and other one is secondary side having NO and NC contacts.
+One is the primary coil, which acts as an electromagnet when current passes through it, and the other is the secondary side, having NO and NC contacts.

-When the contact position is Normally Open, the switch is Open and hence the circuit is Open and no current flows through the circuit.
-When the contact position is Normally Close, the switch is closed and the circuit is completed and hence current flows through the circuit.
+When the contact position is Normally Open, the switch is Open, and hence the circuit is Open and no current flows through the circuit.
+When the contact position is normally closed, the switch is closed and the circuit is completed and hence current flows through the circuit.

-This change of state in the contacts occur whenever a small electrical signal is applied i.e. whenever a small amount of current flows through the relay, the contact changes.
+This change of state in the contacts occurs whenever a small electrical signal is applied, i.e. whenever a small amount of current flows through the relay, the contact changes.

 This is explained through the figures below-